Kaxiercy/Kaxiercy.github.io/_pages/about.md

 - In May 2019, as a member of the Chinese university student delegation, visited various research institutions in Japan for academic exchanges.
 - In May 2023, participated in the 5th National Symposium on Atmospheric Ozone Pollution Prevention and Control (Wuhan, China) and presented a poster, winning the Best Poster Award.
 - In December 2023, attended the AGU23 Fall Meeting (San Francisco, USA) and presented a poster, which garnered positive feedback.
+- In April 2025, participated in the 2nd Future Particles Frontier Forum (Xi'an, China) and delivered an oral presentation, winning the Outstanding Oral Presentation Award.

 <br>